gnosis/gp-v1-ui/README.md

 Where:

-- `appId` is an integer value >=0 and <=99 included in sentinel hex value, which together with on-chain analytics flags is appended to transaction input data.
+- `appId` is a positive integer <=99 included in sentinel hex value, which together with on-chain analytics flags is appended to transaction input data.

 `appId` can also be passed as an environment variable, e.g. `APP_ID=2 yarn start`.
 In which case it overrides the `appId` from config file.